Configuring logging

 - High: logs errors and exceptions

-Obviously, providing more than 3 log levels would be pointlees.
+Obviously, providing more than 3 log levels would be pointless.

 It means that: